zizitizi/my-devops-Roadmap/Docker/S18nexuskuber1.md

 now just 127.0.0.1 ip can push to registry but for announce it to other server with default ip address we should change the default regidtry to it then :

-for this purpose in every server do:
+for this purpose in every server do: (default  registry for docker host)

 vi /etc/docker/daemon.json